Aishwarya9848/Intro-to-DB/README.md

 Deekshith damarla- deekshith-d

-This is our youtube vedio link : https://youtu.be/_zt92JaV8g8
+This is our youtube video link : https://youtu.be/_zt92JaV8g8